 What’s happening to interest rates?

-After a tough few years of rising rates, the Reserve Bank of Australia (RBA) announced its first rate cut since 2020 on 18 February 2025.
-That was followed by a 0.25% cut on 20 May and another 0.25% cut on 12 August, bringing the current cash rate down to 3.60%.
+After several challenging years of rising interest rates, the Reserve Bank of Australia (RBA) made its first rate cut since 2020 on 18 February 2025.
+That was followed by a 0.25% cut on 20 May and another 0.25% reduction on 12 August.

 Get personalised mortgage advice